MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-edit-powerbi-embedded-page.md

 > - [!INCLUDE[cc_preview_features_definition](../../includes/cc-preview-features-definition.md)]

-## Create system dashboard with Power BI embedded
+## Create a system dashboard with Power BI embedded

 This example sets up a Power BI embedded page for a single environment connected to a Power BI workspace.